Federal judge permanently blocks Georgia ‘heartbeat’ abortion law

 Georgia Attorney General Chris Carr, a Republican, said he would appeal the ruling but declined further comment.

-At least eight states passed so-called heartbeat bills in 2019, including Alabama, Georgia, Louisiana Kentucky, Mississippi, Missouri, Ohio and Tennessee.
+At least eight states passed so-called heartbeat bills or other sweeping bans in 2019, including Alabama, Georgia, Louisiana Kentucky, Mississippi, Missouri, Ohio and Tennessee.
 South Carolina is still considering one.
 All of the new bans joined the fate of earlier heartbeat abortion bans from Arkansas, North Dakota and Iowa in being at least temporarily blocked by judges.
 Louisiana’s ban wouldn’t take effect unless a court upholds Mississippi’s law.

 In a separate ruling Monday, a U.S. district judge in Tennessee blocked a Tennessee law that Republican Gov. Bill had signed hours earlier banning an abortion as early as six weeks into pregnancy and prohibiting abortions based on race, sex or diagnosis of Down syndrome.